 As you create your first webinar for your audience, start thinking about processes.
 It is safe to assume you are going to want to do this more than once!

 For complex campaigns such as webinars, a checklist is a vital step in the process; “It is one of the most complex campaigns that we do,” says Jennifer Feinberg, President and Co-Founder of SP Home Run, “It’s very important for us to have our steps ready, and we even have a pre-flight checklist that we use around the office to make sure we’re all set up.”

 Why Build a Checklist for Webinars?

 Frankly put, webinars can be one of the most complicated campaigns for businesses to organize.
-Joshua Feinberg, Vice President and Co-Founder of SP Home Run, explains “There’s a ridiculous amount of moving parts that go into a webinar…The process is really critical to working as efficiently as possible.”
+Joshua Feinberg, Vice President, and Co-Founder of SP Home Run, explains, “There is a ridiculous amount of moving parts that go into a webinar…The process is really critical to working as efficiently as possible.”
 Creating a checklist for campaigns like webinars promotes efficiency, quality control, and ease of training.

 Checklists are useful for even the most seasoned employees.
-Checklists not only outline the basics, but every step in-between to guarantee nothing is missed.
+Checklists outline the basics and every step in between to guarantee nothing is missed.
 “We’ve seen people that have checklists that are 25-30 steps,” says Joshua Feinberg, “Our webinar checklist is closing in on 75-80 steps.”
 When employees have a checklist to follow, they can verify they’ve completed all required steps before releasing content.

 Factors to Consider When Building a Webinar Checklist